podium-lib/layout/README.md

 ### .process(HttpIncoming)

-Metod for processing an incoming HTTP request.
-This method is intended to be used to implement support for multiple HTTP frameworks and should not really be used directly in a layout server.
+Method for processing an incoming HTTP request.
+This method is intended to be used to implement support for multiple HTTP frameworks and it should not normally be necessary to use this method directly when creating a layout server.

 What it does: